Skip to Main Content

 • Warts are not always visible, especially if they occur inside the vagina or in the anus.

-Warts can be treated by applying special ointments or paints, by freezing or by surgical removal under local anaesthetic.
 If you have warts you should go to your GP or a Sexual Health clinic.

-What can happen if it’s not treated?
+What can happen if genital warts are not treated?

 Safer Sex